nicklalone/nicklalone.github.io/_posts/2018-08-20-First_Steps.md

 ---
 layout:       post
-title: 'First Steps with PICO-8'
+title: First Steps with PICO-8
-date: 2018-08-20
-author:       "Nick"
-header-style: text
-catalog:      true
-tags:
+tags: [PICO-8]
-  - PICO-8
-  - Fantasy Console
-  - Teaching Intro Programming
-  - Game Design
 ---

 What is code?
 Why do we write it in PICO-8?
 What does that mean?